Facebook 'refriends' Australia after changes to media laws

 The government will introduce the amendments to Australia’s parliament on Tuesday, Frydenberg said.
 The country’s two houses of parliament will need to approve the amended proposal before it becomes law.

-Reporting by Colin Packham and Byron Kaye; additional reporting by Renju Jose; Writing by Jonathan Barrett; Editing by Sam Holmes
+Reporting by Colin Packham and Byron Kaye; additional reporting by Renju Jose, Kate Holton and Douglas Busvine; Writing by Jonathan Barrett; Editing by Sam Holmes and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.